Culture is Defined by the Worst Behavior Tolerated

 All those talented but toxic people who can still wander through the virtual hallways of an organization unmolested.
 “I can just do what that bloke does” and it’s invariably a bloke, “And just be technically brilliant and a complete jerk.
 And I’ll still progress.”
 That’s what defines the culture.
 The worst behavior tolerated.

-All of those things define the lower boundary, and once that is defined, that becomes the line for everyone.
+All of those things define the lower boundary, and once that is determined, that becomes the line for everyone.
 I saw this person over there do “x”, so “x” must be OK here.
-And that becomes a problem if “x” is somewhere you don’t want to be, because just like litter, once you’ve let it go, it gets a lot harder to punish it later, and a lot easier to push it even further.
+And that becomes a problem if “x” is somewhere you don’t want to be because, just like litter, once you’ve let it go, it gets a lot harder to punish it later and a lot easier to push it even further.
 After all, If “x” is OK, why is “x+1” so much worse that it needs to be punished?
 Or worse, why are some people seemingly allowed to do “x”, while others get punished?

-In the first three episodes, Sudhir spends a lot of time talking about his work at Facebook and Twitter, and this same idea comes up often when it comes to content moderation.
-Essentially, how does a moderator decide when rudeness crosses over into unacceptable online behavior?
-By not thinking about this upfront, and making hard decisions about what is, and what isn’t, tolerated, the big tech companies are now left trying to figure out why spreading misinformation is wrong, but when it’s done by political leaders, it’s “newsworthy”, for example, and then letting it go for so long that when they finally ban someone from the platform, it seems a little arbitrary, right?
-Like why were QAnon supporters basically left alone until Jan 6, and then banned immediately?
-Is it because no one in Silicon Valley thought they were really a danger until well, they proved it?
+In the first three episodes, Sudhir spends a considerable amount of time discussing his work at Facebook and Twitter, and this same idea frequently arises in content moderation.
+How does a moderator decide when rudeness crosses over into unacceptable online behavior?
+By not thinking about this upfront and making hard decisions about what is tolerated, the big tech companies are now left trying to figure out why spreading misinformation is wrong.
+Still, when political leaders do it, it’s “newsworthy”, for example, and then letting it go for so long that when they finally ban someone from the platform, it seems a little arbitrary, right?
+Why were QAnon supporters left alone until January 6 and then immediately prohibited?
+Is it because no one in Silicon Valley thought they were a danger until, well, they proved it?
 If so, why is that standard not applied to everyone?
-Why are some users suspended or banned for bullying other users, or making racist and sexist comments, but others are not.
+Why are some users suspended or banned for bullying other users or making racist and sexist comments, but others are not?
 Where is the boundary, truly?
-By not deciding where the boundary should be, they’ve left it in the hands of mostly low-paid and overworked moderators to set it on a day by day, case by case, basis.
+By not deciding where the boundary should be, they’ve left it in the hands of mostly low-paid and overworked moderators to set it on a day-by-day, case-by-case basis.
 That’s a recipe for disaster, which is clearly what content moderation has become on many of these platforms.

-If you want your workplace to be better, you have to set that lower boundary somewhere, and stick to it.
-You have to understand that every time someone pushes beyond that, and does so without consequence, the boundary follows.
+If you want your workplace to improve, you must set that lower boundary somewhere and stick to it.
+You must understand that every time someone pushes beyond that and does so without consequence, the boundary becomes more permeable.
 If you want a diverse, inclusive workplace, that boundary had better be set above the line where anyone can act in a way counter to that.
 If you want a high-performing team, you need to set the boundary of how much low performance your people can get away with.
-Otherwise, you get more of what you do tolerate.
+Otherwise, you get more of what you tolerate.

 Follow these topics: Career, Featured, SocialNetworking